xumzheng/microsoft-graph-docs/api-reference/beta/resources/outlookcategory.md

 ---
-title: "outlookCategory resource type"
+title: outlookCategory resource type
-description: "Represents a category by which a user can group Outlook items such as messages and events.
-In Outlook, the user defines categories in a master list, and can apply one or more of these user-defined" ms.localizationpriority: medium
+description: Represents a category by which a user can group Outlook items such as messages and events.
+In Outlook, the user defines categories in a master list, and can apply one or more of these user-defined ms.localizationpriority: medium
-author: "abheek-das"
+author: abheek-das
-ms.prod: "outlook"
+ms.prod: outlook
 doc_type: resourcePageType
 ---